Standards.Next HTML5

 Bruce covered several popular misconceptions people have about HTML5:

-• Evil browser vendors dominate - while they do have a lot of influence, because ultimately it's the browser vendors who have to implement it all, the key point is that all the browser vendors are collaborating so they'll all be implementing the same standard.
-Also the spec takes a 'pave the cowpaths' approach - if browsers already support it, and it is in common use, the spec defines and legitimizes it - for example the embed element.
+- Evil browser vendors dominate - while they do have a lot of influence, because ultimately it's the browser vendors who have to implement it all, the key point is that all the browser vendors are collaborating so they'll all be implementing the same standard.
+Also the spec takes a 'pave the cowpaths' approach - if browsers already support it, and it is in common use, the spec defines and legitimizes it - for example the

-• Hello tag soup, goodbye XML - while it's true that you don't have to close elements if you don't want to (unless you're using XHTML5), the HTML5 spec defines what browser should do with invalid markup, so invalid markup should look the same in all browsers.
+element. - Hello tag soup, goodbye XML - while it's true that you don't have to close elements if you don't want to (unless you're using XHTML5), the HTML5 spec defines what browser should do with invalid markup, so invalid markup should look the same in all browsers.

-• Kills Flash/Silverlight/Javascript - while it provides an open alternative to Flash and Silverlight, they're not going away any time soon.
-The Javascript one is a bit hard to understand, but Bruce had been asked about it several times so he felt it was worth mentioning - HTML5 provides several things which replace the need for lots of the 'little' stuff that JS is currently used for, eg. the details element.
+- Kills Flash/Silverlight/Javascript - while it provides an open alternative to Flash and Silverlight, they're not going away any time soon.
+The Javascript one is a bit hard to understand, but Bruce had been asked about it several times so he felt it was worth mentioning - HTML5 provides several things which replace the need for lots of the 'little' stuff that JS is currently used for, eg. the

-• It'll break the intertubes - HTML5 has been designed to be backwards compatible and the choice between several options has been decided by what works in current browsers: for example many people wanted the href on arbitrary elements but this didn't work in any browser; however allowing the a element to wrap arbitrary content does work, so that's what's in the spec.
+element. - It'll break the intertubes - HTML5 has been designed to be backwards compatible and the choice between several options has been decided by what works in current browsers: for example many people wanted the

-• It hates accessibility - the philosophy behind the WHATWG's approach to accessibility is to build it in to the elements, for example the new form elements provide lots of extra data and functionality, so the accessibility happens without any special effort by the author, while the approach taken by ARIA is more to 'bolt on' accessibility.
+element to wrap arbitrary content does work, so that's what's in the spec. - It hates accessibility - the philosophy behind the WHATWG's approach to accessibility is to build it in to the elements, for example the new form elements provide lots of extra data and functionality, so the accessibility happens without any special effort by the author, while the approach taken by ARIA is more to 'bolt on' accessibility.
 Of course, there are some issues with this approach - ARIA can do a lot of things HTML5 doesn't support, and assistive technologies already support ARIA, while the AT suppliers have not gotten involved in the HTML5 spec process despite being invited.

-• Can't use it until 2022 - in fact a loot of it can be used right now, even in Internet Explorer.
+- Can't use it until 2022 - in fact a loot of it can be used right now, even in Internet Explorer.
 The definition of 'ready' comes from a misinterpretation - Ian Hickson was asked when the spec would be finished, since 'finishing' requires two complete and fully interoperable implementations he said it wasn't likely to be finished until about 2022.

-Bruce then discussed several of the new elements in HTML5, many of which I covered in my earlier blog post, the outlining algorithm (so you can have multiple h1 elements in the page), and then covered the new form elements - now supported in Opera 10 beta.
+elements in the page), and then covered the new form elements - now supported in Opera 10 beta.
 The forms stuff looks quite cool, so I'll try and do a full post on that in a few weeks.

 HTML5.js - Dean Edwards